Thom Browne on Art, Sam Smith, and His Dog’s Stardom

 Designer Thom Browne is a man of few words — his interview responses, like his well-loved suiting, are considered and precise.
 His understated demeanor cuts an interesting contrast to his womenswear, particularly his spring 2018 collection — shown in Paris this month — which was all about fantasy and exaggerated proportions.
 “The collection really started from the simple idea of taking classic American fabrics and redeveloping them in tulle, which for me, it being my first women’s show in Paris, it was almost playing an homage to a true French fabric,” Browne says.
 “Of course, the proportions played into how tailoring was done for the collection.
 And the story was really, I wanted it to be a fantastic, entertaining fantasy based on a child’s dream.”
 At the Hôtel de Ville, models marched in unexpected pieces ranging from lumpen white plays on ballerina costumes to skirts so full and diaphanous you could almost see them floating away like clouds.
 The show’s crescendo?
 A giant, tulle-maned unicorn puppet led by a corseted model in matching snowy white.
 “The unicorn was really just something fun that I played with,” the designer says.
 “I thought of two little girls having a dream; that they would dream about mermaids and fantastic things like unicorns.”

 The decision to show in Paris this season, Browne says, was more out of practicality than “running away from New York.”
 “I’ve been showing men’s in Paris for the last seven years,” the designer explains, adding, “I felt like more people were in Paris, and I wanted more people to see the collection.”
 Paris was good to Browne — he also staged a month-long takeover of the iconic boutique Colette, for which he also created exclusive products.
 “Sarah [Andelman, Colette’s founder] has been really supportive of my collections from the very beginning.
 She was the first store to buy the collection along with Bergdorf the first season.
 She approached us with the idea of taking the store for the month of October.
 It was really something special for me, because of her loyalty, and also too how iconic the store has become in the world of fashion.”
 Browne created not only special collection pieces, but also what he calls “pickup items” like a lunchbox, a baseball bat, and a surfboard, plus pet accessories inspired by his mini wire-haired dachshund, Hector, who has become something of a brand mascot.
-As part of the takeover, an additional collaboration with Maurizio Cattelan — who created a special scarf with Browne — is being fêted in an event at the store today.
+As part of the takeover, an additional collaboration with Maurizio Cattelan — who created a special scarf with Browne in cotton and cashmere — is being fêted in an event at the store today.

 Browne hails from a place about as far removed from Paris as you can get — Allentown, Pennsylvania.
 He explored various other professional avenues before going to work with the likes of Club Monaco and Ralph Lauren, and launched his own brand in 2001.
 Unlike many of his contemporaries, who say that fashion was a lifelong avocation, Browne, asked about the moment he realized he wanted to work in fashion, answers, “I don’t think I’ve even realized it yet.”
 Backpedaling a bit, he reflects to a time when he was living in Los Angeles’s Laurel Canyon and doing “not very much,” during which “I started getting the idea of being in fashion.”
 The epiphany was a good one — Browne would go on to redefine men’s suiting, win multiple CFDA awards, and outfit Michelle Obama for the 2013 inauguration.